-SN Stakeholder Roles and Responsibilities Time Schedule against approved ESMP measures and give comments for corrective actions As and when required • Ensure that contractor commitments under the ESMP are reflected in bidding documents construction and operation phases • Monitoring subproject to ensure the implementation of ESMP • Review of periodic monitoring reports of project construction and operation and taking of necessary actions in case of non-compliance • Environment and social monitoring Report preparation and submission to the WB 3 PIU/Municip ality • Incorporate ESMP mitigation measures are incorporated in the final project design and tender documents of project construction and operation Before construction During Acquire necessary permits and approval for project construction and operation construction, and operation phase • Monitoring and record keeping regarding environmental measures and impacts.
-Monitoring every month • Compilation of environmental monitoring and performance report and dispatch for review through proponent to stakeholders during construction 4 DSC • Elaborate ESMP, if necessary and assist field engineers on the site inspection before approval of CESMP Pre- construction phase • Supervision of baseline, compliance and impact monitoring of construction contractor's activities as per responsibilities in the contract document and advise the PIU for needed actions at the site in regular environmental management meetings.
-Regularly during construction phase (daily, weekly, monthly) • Preparation of monitoring report as mentioned in ESMP with a list of compliance and non-compliance works with recommendations Monitoring of contractor's performance on meeting the provisions of tender documents and ESMP • Monitoring of the effectiveness of enhancement measures and mitigation measures 5 UDST Design Training, prepare training manual to include measures identified in ESMP During Construction Stage • Provide training to DSC, PIU or Contractors to implement the training part included in the ESMP As per required
+SN Stakeholder Roles and Responsibilities Time Schedule against approved ESMP measures and give comments for corrective actions As and when required • Ensure that contractor commitments under the ESMP are reflected in bidding documents construction and operation phases • Monitoring subproject to ensure the implementation of ESMP - • Review of periodic monitoring reports of project construction and operation and taking of necessary actions in case of non-compliance • Environment and social monitoring Report preparation and submission to the WB 3 PIU/Municip ality • Incorporate ESMP mitigation measures are incorporated in the final project design and tender documents of project construction and operation Before construction During • Acquire necessary permits and approval for project construction and operation construction, and operation phase • Monitoring and record keeping regarding environmental measures and impacts.
+Monitoring every month during construction 4 DSC • Elaborate ESMP, if necessary and assist field engineers on the site inspection before approval of CESMP Pre- construction phase • Supervision of baseline, compliance and impact monitoring of construction contractor's activities as per responsibilities in the contract document and advise the PIU for needed actions at the site in regular environmental management meetings.
+Regularly during construction phase (daily, weekly, monthly) • Preparation of monitoring report as mentioned in ESMP with a list of compliance and non-compliance works with recommendations • Monitoring of contractor's performance on meeting the provisions of tender documents and ESMP • Monitoring of the effectiveness of enhancement measures and mitigation measures 5 UDST • Design Training, prepare training manual to include measures identified in ESMP During Construction Stage • Provide training to DSC, PIU or Contractors to implement the training part included in the ESMP As per required

-SN Stakeholder Roles and Responsibilities Time Schedule Prepare report 6 Construction Contractor Prepare a detail CESMP for minimization of construction related impact and seek a prior approval Provision of Environment Cum Safety Officer Ensure all preparatory works are carried out as per the tender document Pre- construction phase Daily during construction phase Implement mitigation measures as specified in ESIA, ESMP or as instructed by supervising engineer First hand monitoring and record keeping of environmental mitigation measures implemented and their performance Carry out all corrective actions or other instruction given by supervising engineers/DSC/PCO Regularly during construction phase.
-7 Affected Stakeholders Assist and provide suggestions to the PIU in the matters related to community As and when required
+SN Stakeholder Roles and Responsibilities Time Schedule Prepare report 6 Construction Contractor • Prepare a detail CESMP for minimization of construction related impact and seek a prior approval Pre- construction phase Provision of Environment Cum Safety Officer Daily during • Ensure all preparatory works are carried out as per the tender document construction phase • Implement mitigation measures as specified in ESIA, ESMP or as instructed by supervising engineer Regularly during construction • First hand monitoring and record keeping of environmental mitigation measures implemented and their performance phase. • Carry out all corrective actions or other instruction given by supervising engineers/DSC/PCO 7 Affected Stakeholders • Assist and provide suggestions to the PIU in the matters related to community As and when required